Dummi26/mers/README.md

 ```
 But mers will catch this and show an error, because the call to `sum` inside of `sum_doubled` would fail.

-(note: type-checks aren't implemented for all functions yet, you may need to use `--check no` to get around this and deal with runtime panics for now)
+(note: type-checks aren't implemented for all functions yet - some are just `todo!()`s, so mers will crash while checking your program. you may need to use `--check no` to get around this and deal with runtime panics for now)

 ## docs

-docs will be available some time. for now, check mers_lib/src/program/configs/*
+docs will be available in some time. for now, check mers_lib/src/program/configs/*